Kritika Singh Named Rhodes Scholar

 After her internship, at the age of 16, Singh started Malaria Free World, a nonprofit organization that raises awareness about the mosquito-transmitted disease.
 She traveled to India to speak with students and faculty in regions affected by malaria and met with researchers and scientists at the National Institute of Malaria Research.

-“She has consistently demonstrated passion for understanding the cellular and chemical biology of malaria, as well as finding ways to support education, treatment, and, indeed, supporting work towards eradication,” said Michael Pollastri, interim dean of Northeastern’s College of Science.
+“She has consistently demonstrated a passion for understanding the cellular and chemical biology of malaria, as well as finding ways to support education, treatment, and, indeed, supporting work towards eradication,” said Michael Pollastri, interim dean of Northeastern’s College of Science.

 By the time she started her studies at Northeastern, Singh knew she wanted to pursue a doctoral degree that would train her in both research and medicine.